Get information about the SROP for students on this page, including what to expect, key dates, and lots of advice on preparing your application.

 The remainder of the SROP is spent on other aspects of graduate admissions preparation and professional development, including an integrated Graduate Records Examination (GRE) Preparation Course and presentations at a virtual conference.

 The pilot Summer 2021 year will focus on supporting a cohort of 15 students in the main SROP.
-However, all eligible applicants will receive access to at least 1-hour/week of asynchronous professional development materials to help you prepare a strong graduate school application.
-Even if we cannot fund you for the full programme, we want to see you succeed!
+However, all eligible applicants will receive access to at least 1-hour/week of asynchronous professional development materials called the “Application Building Activities” to help you prepare a strong graduate school application; Even if we cannot fund you for the full programme, we want to see you succeed!

 - Independent research experience and mentorship, which will help prepare you for graduate school applications and beyond